SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ## DRM-protected streams do not play in the simulator

 DRM-protected streams do not play in the simulator.
-This is expected behavior as the required hardware features are not available in the simulator environment.
+This is expected behavior as the required hardware features are not available in the simulator.

 ### Workaround